-The Partnership markets propane and other services principally under the "AmeriGas®," "America's Propane Company®," "Driving Every Day®," "Relationships Matter®" and "Cynch®" trade names and related service marks.
-The Partnership also markets propane under various other trade names throughout the U.S. UGI owns, directly or indirectly, all the right, title and interest in the "AmeriGas" name and related trade and service marks.
-The General Partner owns all right, title and interest in the "AmeriGas" name and related trade and service marks.
+The Partnership markets propane and other services principally under the "AmeriGas®," "America's Propane Company®," "Propane That's Pro-YouSM" and "Cynch®" trade names and related service marks and continues to maintain the "Driving Every Day®" and "Relationships Matter®" trademarks.
+UGI owns, directly or indirectly, all the right, title and interest in the "AmeriGas" name and related trade and service marks.
 The General Partner owns all right, title and interest in the "AmeriGas Propane Company" trade name and related service marks.
 The Partnership has an exclusive (except for use by UGI, AmeriGas, Inc., AmeriGas Polska Sp. z.o.o. and the General Partner), royalty-free license to use these trade names and related service marks.
-UGI and the General Partner each have the option to terminate its respective license agreement (except its licenses with permitted transferees and on 12 months' prior notice in the case of UGI), without penalty, if the General Partner of the Partnership for cause.
+UGI and the General Partner each have the option to terminate its respective license agreement (except its licenses with permitted transferees and on 12 months' prior notice in the case of UGI), without penalty, if the General Partner is removed as general partner of the Partnership for cause.
 If the General Partner ceases to serve as the general partner of the Partnership other than for cause, the General Partner has the option to terminate its license agreement upon payment of a fee to AmeriGas Propane, L.P. equal to the fair market value of the licensed trade names.
-UGI has a similar termination option; however, UGI must provide 12 months prior notice in addition to paying the fee to AmeriGas OLP.
+UGI has a similar termination option; however, UGI must provide 12 months' prior notice in addition to paying the fee to AmeriGas OLP.
 UGI and the General Partner each also have the right to terminate its respective license agreement in order to settle any claim of infringement, unfair competition or similar claim or if the agreement has been materially breached without appropriate cure.